samthebest/dump/sams-scala-tutorial/fp-4-newcomers.md

 # What is Functional Programming?

+1. Things are functions
+2. Functions are things
+3. Functions are functions (huh?)

+.

+.

+.

+.

+.

+.

+.

+.

 ## Things are Functions

 You can *apply* most things in Scala as if they were a function, e.g.